mendix/docs/content/howto/integration/consume-a-rest-service.md

      ![](attachments/consume-a-rest-service/change-object.png)

-17. Click **OK**
+17. Click **OK**.
+You have created microflow that takes the title of an article as input and associates it with its summary.

      ![](attachments/consume-a-rest-service/microflow.png)

-There you have it: a microflow that takes the title of an article as input and associates it with its summary.

-The rest of this how-to will describe turning this microflow into an app.
-It doesn't deal with consuming REST services anymore, so you only need to follow along if you want to see the REST call in action.
+You have successfully consumed a REST service and created a microflow to show the results.
+The rest of this how-to describes turning this microflow into an app so that yoyu can see the REST call in action.

 ## 6 Creating a Page

 To create a page for this app, follow these steps:

 1. Open the **Homepage** and add a **Data view**.
-2. From the **Connector**, drag the **Input** entity onto to the **[Unknown]** bar.
+2. Double-click the the **[Unknown]** bar and select the **Input** entity.
-3. Select **Microflow**.
+3. For the **Data source Type** select **Microflow**.
 4. For the **Name**, enter *CreateInput*.
-Please note that when this page loads, it needs a new **Input** object – you will fill the **CreateInput** microflow that creates this object below.
+Note that when this page loads, it needs a new **Input** object – you will fill the **CreateInput** microflow that creates this object below.
 5. Click **OK**.
 6. From **Container widgets**, add a new **Table** with one row and two columns.
 7. Drag the **Title** field onto the left column.